CHAPTER TWENTY ONE

 I developed severe congestion and had such trouble breathing that mother said I was turning blue.
 She called for Dr. Landau.
 He came to the house and gave me an injection that quickly cleared up the congestion, and I apparently had no more bouts as severe as that.
-I recall, however, throughout my childhood I had sinus congestion every night, and really didn’t ever get past that until late in adulthood with the help of antihistamines.
+I recall, however, throughout my childhood I had sinus congestion every night, and really didn’t ever get past that until late in adulthood with the help of nasal spays and decongestant tablets.

-I recall as a child I would put off turning from one side to the other while in bed, because I knew that I would have to spend several minutes trying to clear a nostril so I could breathe through my nose.
+I recall as a child, at night, I would put off turning from one side to the other while in bed, because I knew that I would have to spend several minutes trying to clear a nasal passage so I could breathe through my nose.
 I couldn’t lay on my back because both nostrils would clog up and I would have to breathe through my mouth, which just wasn’t restful.
 In those days there just wasn’t any medication to help.

-As time went on, my family was able to rent the parlor that adjoined our upstairs bedroom at 1505 Vermont, which served as the children’s bedroom.
+As time went on, mom said that my family was able to rent the parlor that adjoined our upstairs bedroom at 1505 Vermont, which then served as the children’s bedroom.
 Dr. Landau was again called to the house when my oldest sister, Jean Ann, and I broke out with measles.

 Dr. Landau said to put us in a bed together and keep us separate from everyone else until the illness ran its course.
 Measles is a highly contagious infectious disease that manifests 10–12 days after exposure to an infected person, and lasts 7–10 days.
 Evidently the recommendation worked, as Pam was kept in the other room, and escaped infection.